tus/tus-resumable-upload-protocol/protocol.md

 can later retrieve the URL for the created resource.

-This allows Clients to resume an upload initiated through the [Creation With Upload](#creation-with-upload) or [Creation](#creation) extensions for which they did not reveive the response with the newly created resource's URL (i.e. due to a broken connection).
+This allows Clients to resume an upload initiated through the [Creation With Upload](#creation-with-upload) or [Creation](#creation) extensions for which they did not receive the response with the newly created resource's URL (i.e. due to a broken connection).

 If the Server supports this extension, it MUST add `client-identifier` to the `Tus-Extension`